 Probable costs for development of Veterans Memorial Park were established based on unit costs from construction projects of similar scope and scale; they reflect prevailing wage rates that are required for publicly bid construction projects.
 The probable costs of development for the capital improvements at Veterans Memorial Park are shown in Figure 4.1.
 Added in the total estimated cost are design and engineering fees (estimated at 15% of the total site improvements); and a construction contingency (estimated at 10% of the total site improvements).
-A detailed cost estimate for proposed improvements is provided in the appendix of this report.
+Estimate costs are based upon August 2022 costs.
+A detailed cost estimate for proposed improvements is provided in Exhibit E of the report appendix.